Fun Facts and Things to Know for First Time Visitors to Ecuador

 Food & Drink in Ecuador

-3. Oriente: rice, banana, yucca and fish like Piranha which are found in the Amazon regions.
+3. Oriente: Dishes featuring rice, banana or plantain, yucca, and fish (like Piranha) found in the Amazon regions

-The food in Ecuador is incredibly fresh, local and traditional.
+The food in Ecuador is incredibly fresh, local, and traditional.
+Dishes are protein and carb-based and are the perfect fuel for hikes, adventures, and exploring the cities.
 Some things that might take you by surprise:

-• The use of popcorn on many dishes like ceviche, and its use as a side dish at many lunches and dinners.
+• The use of popcorn—served with many dishes like ceviche and used as a side dish at many lunches and dinners.

-• Guinea pig is a local delicacy that you will see being roasted on a spick in many places in Quito and in the mountain regions.
+• Guinea pig is a local delicacy that you will see being skewered and roasted on a spit in Quito and the mountain regions.
 It is known locally as coy, and tastes much like a cornish game hen.

-• Expect to also find lots of delightful fresh juices made from blackberries, papaya, passion fruit and papaya.
+• Expect to find lots of delightful fresh juices made from fruits like blackberries, papaya, passion fruit, and papaya.

 Submit a Comment